SMAC Maintenance Checklist

 6. Lubricate fan bearings

 Your SMAC unit’s fan motor will normally come with an owner’s manual.
 This specifies which bearings need lubrication and how often.
-Make sure your maintenance schedule includes time to keep these bearings lubricated.
+Make sure your air handler maintenance schedule includes time to keep these bearings lubricated.

 If your fan stops working or must be shut down for repairs, the dust collection system will be out of operation.
 As a result, you may not be able to keep up normal production.
 Maintenance of the fan, including bearing lubrication, takes less downtime than a broken fan.